 Medical training is also essential to ensure the injections are appropriately placed.
 This means the person delivering the injections must be well-versed in the anatomy and physiology of facial blood vessels, nerves, and muscles.
 They must additionally know exactly how much filler to use and where to place the needle.

 If the targeted location is off by as little as one-quarter of an inch, your results will be skewed.
 The goal is not to alter your appearance, but to refine and refresh what you already have.
 This is why the person delivering treatment matters.

 Has your hairstylist ever warned you about purchasing haircare products from someplace other than the salon?
 The same is true of botulinum toxin – if you don’t have it injected by a qualified professional, you can’t be sure of its grade.

-    Only FDA-approved, medical-grade Botox should be used for therapeutic purposes.
+Only FDA-approved, medical-grade Botox filler should be used for therapeutic purposes.
 Unfortunately, unlicensed staff may use knock-off products as cheap alternatives.
 These are ineffective and, frankly, force you to spend money unnecessarily.
 A licensed and well-trained doctor, on the other hand, will use the highest quality botulinum toxin to give you smooth and beautiful results.

 A Seamless Experience

 Injections often go quickly, requiring as little as 15 minutes to complete.
 We know you’re busy and therefore strive to get you back to your day.
 An untrained person, however, may fumble and take longer than necessary.
-They may even try to pressure you into buying more product than you need.
+They may even try to pressure you into buying more products than you need.

 A doctor will never do this, as they’ll know the precise dosage to correct your concerns, where to administer it, and how often you need to return for maintenance sessions.
 The entire experience will move seamlessly so that you look forward to your next appointment.